clomas/Seasonal/README.md

 # Seasonal

-Seasonal produce guide, personal iOS development project, this is a refactored version of what is available on the app store.
+Seasonal produce guide for Australian consumers - a personal iOS development project.

+This is a refactored version of what is available on the app store.